easydatawarehousing/ferro/content/20_ferro.md

 - HTML
 - Javascript DOM finders (like jQuery, Zepto, \.\.\.)
 - Javascript libraries/frameworks that extend html (like Ember, Angular, JSX, Vue, Stimulus)
-- Shadow DOM Javascript frameworks (like React)
+- Virtual DOM Javascript frameworks (like React)

 Enough with the introduction to Ferro.
 Let\'s look at some examples.